benghancock/calscrape/README.rst

 data about the hearings to ``stdout``.
 The default behavior when running ``calscrape`` with only the ``--court`` argument is simply to update the ``calscrape_latest_scrape.json`` file.
 The assumption is that if you want to search through these data files, or store the data, you will use other tools.
+(Check the GitHub issues to see what else is on the roadmap; adding support for iCal and csv formats for data output is under consideration.)

 By contrast, using the ``--find`` or ``--showall`` flags will show hearings in a human-readable format. ``--find`` takes a single word or a phrase enclosed in